kubesphere/website/content/en/docs/installing-on-linux/high-availability-configurations/set-up-ha-cluster-using-keepalived-haproxy.md

 ---
 title: "Set up an HA Cluster Using Keepalived and HAproxy"
 keywords: 'KubeSphere, Kubernetes, HA, high availability, installation, configuration, Keepalived, HAproxy'
-description: 'How to configure a high-availability Kubernetes cluster using Keepalived and HAproxy.'
+description: 'Learn how to create a highly available cluster using Keepalived and HAproxy.'
 linkTitle: "Set up an HA Cluster Using Keepalived and HAproxy"
 weight: 3220
 ---